stpica/Personal-Website/content/authors/admin/_index.md

 I am a Ph.D. candidate in the [Boston University Economics Department](http://www.bu.edu/econ/).

 My research focuses on the interaction between monetary policy and the housing market, using household surveys to inform models.
+I am also interested in uncovering the effects of central banks’ communications on the macroeconomy using text analysis.
 You can find the list of my research project in my [research page](https://www.stefanopica.com/research/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Pica.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.